Noreen in 2006 at the Puppets Up International Festival.

 The three main puppet characters from Under the Umbrella Tree: Jacob, Iggy and Gloria.
 This is an online photo that I had saved some time ago.
 If I'm not mistaken, the image was used to promote the DVD series.

-Gloria was performed by Noreen Young who made all of the puppets, costumes and props for the series.
-She also performed Mrs. McMertree who visited on occasion.
+Gloria Gopher and Mrs. McMertree were performed by Noreen Young who made all of the puppets, costumes and props for the series.
 Jacob Blue Jay was performed by puppeteer Stephen Brathwaite, while puppeteer Bob Stutt performed Iggy and also wrote many of the episodes.
 Among the many awards this series received was an Actra award for Best Children's Programme.

 Noreen Young, Bob Stutt and Stephen Brathwaite with their puppet alter egos Gloria Gopher, Iggy Iguana, and Jacob Blue Jay.
 This photo was taken at the Puppets Up International Festival in 2006.

-These are some postcards that I was given during my visits to the studio in the 1990s.
+Here are three promotional postcards.
+The first two on the left were given to me on different occasions during my visits to the studio in the 1990s.
 The back of the cards have the Under the Umbrella Tree logo and lists the show times as "CBC 10:15 A.M.
 Monday, Wednesday & Friday" followed by the address for Noreen Young Productions in Almonte, ON.
 As I was in high school at the time I had taped these postcards up in my locker! :)